 - Kitchen tools you’ll need: A deep dish pie pan, medium bowl, small saucepan, measuring cups and spoons, a nut chopper and rubber spatula or spoon for stirring everything together for the filling.

-- Please note, in developing this recipe, I've seen some German chocolate pie recipes that use flour or corn syrup in the filling.
+- Please note, in developing this recipe, I've seen some similar chocolate pie recipes that use flour or corn syrup in the filling.
 I've made it several ways, but for me this pie works the best using cornstarch to bind the filling.
 Corn syrup lends more of a pecan pie texture to the filling.
 That’s not a bad thing but not quite what we’re going for with this pie.
 You can see my Chocolate Pecan Pie recipe here.

 - As with the coconut-pecan icing I use for my German Chocolate Cake recipe I love mixing granulated sugar and brown sugar together for the depth of flavor it lends to the pie filling.
 It turns out velvety smooth.

 - Serve this pie with a dollop of fresh whipped cream or while still warm with a drizzle of chocolate and a scoop of vanilla ice cream.

 - Classic Southern Pecan Pie is a winning dessert choice for any occasion.

 - Serve a big piece of Apple Crumb Pie warm with a scoop of vanilla ice cream is always a win!